awsmug/svorm-docs/docs/field-types/readme.md

 - **classes** (string) Additional CSS classes.
 - **choices** (array) An array of [choices](#choices).
 - **validations** (array) An array with [validations](/SvelteForms/json-structure/validation) which have to be passed.

+## Create a Field

+You are confident with NPM, JavaScript and Svelte?
+Then just create your own field.
+In our documentation we explain step by step how you can create and integrate your own field with Svelte.
+Of course we are open for new fields in the basic version of Svorm.